-Figure 22.
+Figure 24.
 Block diagram for the General Purpose I/O (GPIO) Module

-The General Purpose I/O and Pad Configuration (GPIO) Module, shown in Figure 22, controls connections to up to 105 digital/analog pads.
+The General Purpose I/O and Pad Configuration (GPIO) Module, shown in Figure 24, controls connections to up to 84 digital/analog pads.
 Each pad may be connected to a variety of module interface signals, with all pad input and output selection and control managed by the GPIO module.
 In addition, any pad may function as a general purpose input and/or output pad which may be configured for a variety of external functions.
 Each GPIO may be configured to generate an interrupt when a transition occurs on the input.
-In addition, any GPIO pad brought out to an external pin may be configured as any available chip enable for any IOM or MSPI instance, or the Display Controller.Please refer to the GPIO and FPIO registers of the Apollo4 Blue SoC register set.
-The register set is delivered as part of the AmbiqSuite SDK.
+In addition, any GPIO pad brought out to an external pin may be configured as any available chip enable for any IOM.